bayeslife/mockedapp/README.md

         mockedapp:responses c249dedf870e294e2f0a5cba2ea494d1 +0ms
         mockedapp:responses Handlerc249dedf870e294e2f0a5cba2ea494d1 +1ms

-     //The mocked response will be returned
+     //The mocked response for /foo2 is returned to the curl
 ```

 ## Inspiration